DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 - Floating platforms in the background of the level (if the outside is exposed enough)
 - Floating furniture and props within the room.
 	- Floating candles
+	- A lot like that one level Brian made back in the day
 - Glowing magical runes on the walls and floors as decals / decoration (Should be distinct from the exit transmutation circle)
 - Glowing magical crystals scattered around the room
 - Magical orbs and whatnot flying around the area